AhmedGomaa013/Image-Processing-FWD-Nanadegree/README.md

 **'localhost:3000/api?filename=santamonica.jpg&width={dynamicWidth}&height{dynamicHeight}'**<br/>
 note: dynamicWidth and dynamicHeight are configurable and according to them the new image will take its size.

+**root**
+- assets
+    - full(has one image 'santamonica.jpg'.
+- spec(has jasmine config).
+- src
+    - middlewares
+    - routes
+    - spec
+    - utils
+    - app.ts

 # Features
 - Resize the image with any desired dimentions.
 - Caching the images are added.
-- Testing for the API is added.
+- Testing using Jasmine for the API is added.